jeanetteoh/SPLICE/README.md

 ###### Party & Party Members Composite Pattern
 ![Party_Composite](composite/party_composite_pattern.png)
-> Note that the term "party member" is synonymous to class ```party_component user```.
-The term party member is used within throughout the README for clarity.

 In addition to the usage shown in Phase 2/2b., another example of utilizing the party and party member composite pattern in our ```main.cpp``` would be the initial asking for a party name and their size.
 Depending on the size, we will instantiate a corresponding number of user carts.
 Note that the ```party_component *i_user1``` works hand in hand with ```cart_component *i_user1_cart```.